lihengl/blog-web/README.md

 [![Coverage Status](https://coveralls.io/repos/lihengl/blog-web/badge.svg?branch=release)](https://coveralls.io/r/lihengl/blog-web?branch=release)
 [![Build Status](https://travis-ci.org/lihengl/blog-web.svg?branch=release)](https://travis-ci.org/lihengl/blog-web)

-This is an isomerphic Javascript project using [React](http://facebook.github.io/react/) and [Express](http://expressjs.com/).
-It is being designed to use [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) all the way down from `<html>`, which means no Handlebars, Jade, or Dust.
-The mindset for writing templates should be kept consistent and pure.
+This is an Isomerphic&trade; Javascript project using [React](http://facebook.github.io/react/) and [Express](http://expressjs.com/).
+It is being designed to use [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) all the way down from `<html></html>` which means no Handlebars, Jade, or Dust.
+This way the mindset for writing templates could be kept consistent and pure.
 It also makes stylesheets part of each component in hope to achieve a higher level of modularity.
 Goal for the project is to become an elegant and intuitive blogging platform which used to only be living in the author's own imagination.

 Getting Started
 ---